 Meanwhile, Maeve doesn't really have time for Otis at the moment as she has her own drama to deal with.
 We ended season two with her ringing social services to report her mum for using drugs again while still looking after her half-sister.
 While Maeve apologised to her mum, they're still not really speaking.

-As for Otis’ best friend Eric, star Ncuti Gatwa has teased that the third run will find him celebrate his roots – and includes one moment that the actor has described as “profound”.
+As for Otis' best friend Eric, star Ncuti Gatwa has teased that the third run finds him celebrating his roots – and includes one moment that the actor has described as "profound".

 “I can’t talk about it too much but this season,” he toldand other press at a BAFTA Q&A. "Eric returns back to his culture a lot more and I think those scenes were very special.